h0tbird/coreseed/docs/disaster.md

 ## Master destroy & restore

 Let's destroy one master and recreate it from scratch.
-I have 1 `edge`, 3 `master` and 2 `worker` nodes up and running on `EC2`.
-I am also connected to the cluster via `pritunl` which is running on the `edge` node.
+I have 1 `border`, 3 `master` and 2 `worker` nodes up and running on `EC2`.
+I am also connected to the cluster via `pritunl` which is running on the `border` node.
 The cluster is running `The Voting App` which is a 5 container demo application deployed with *Marathon*.
 This is the status of the cluster before I destroy the `master-1` node:

 #### Pre-storm etcd status